Hello everyone!

 With the VM created and the public IP in hand (you can find it on the VM details page in Azure, under "Public IP"), it's time to connect to it.
 The connection is via SSH, a protocol that encrypts all communication with the server.
 The options depend on your operating system:

-Option 1: PuTTY (recommended for beginners on Windows)
+Option 1: PuTTY (recommended for Windows beginners)

 PuTTY is a free SSH client with a graphical interface, very popular among Windows users.
-To install and connect:
+To install it and connect:

-- Go to chiark.greenend.org.uk/~sgtatham/putty/latest.html and download the installer
+- Go to chiark.greenend.org.uk/~sgtatham/putty/latest.html and download the

-putty-64bit-X.XX-installer.msi. - Run the installer and click "Next" until finished.
+putty-64bit-X.XX-installer.msiinstaller. - Run the installer and click "Next" until finished.

 - Confirm that the port is 22 and the connection type is SSH.